Sazan: Geography and climate

-Along its western shore the cliffs descending up to 40 m underwater.
+Along its western shore, the cliffs descend up to 40 m underwater.
 Capes of the island include the Bay of Paradise (Gjiri i Parajsës), Bay of St. Nicholas (Gjiri i Shënkollit), Cape of Shënkoll, Cape of Kallam, Cape of Jug, Cape of Pëllumba, and Cape of Pulbardha.

-The island has a climate unusual in Albania, due to its maritime location.
-It is not mediterranean but rather subtropical on account of its warm winters and hot summers.
-The climate and vegetation resemble those of the south of Crete in Greece, Tunisia and even parts of Egypt.
-The flora is different from that of the rest of Albania in that it is subtropical.
 A small tornado or waterspout was spotted along the coast coming inland in August 2002.